lpolovets/lpolovets.github.io/fellowship/README.md

 </a>

 # Deep Tech Fellowship
-### A six-week, paid fellowship for deep technical experts who want a front-row seat to early-stage deep tech investing.

-Apply [here](https://airtable.com/appXTuJS9xxv67Z6E/pag16qLvJSUlwABzY/form){:target="_blank" rel="noopener"}.
+**[Apply here](https://airtable.com/appXTuJS9xxv67Z6E/pag16qLvJSUlwABzY/form){:target="_blank" rel="noopener"}**

 The Humba Ventures Deep Tech Fellowship is a part-time program for scientists, technologists, founders, and domain experts who want a closer look at how ambitious technical ideas get funded.
 Over six weeks, Fellows will get a seat at the table, join live pitch meetings, work with frontier founders, and learn how investors evaluate markets, teams, and technologies.
 Whether your background is in materials, biotech, semiconductors, space, or something else entirely, the Fellowship is a chance to share your expertise, sharpen your thinking, and help shape what gets built next.

 ## Who This Is For
 We're looking for curious, sharp minds with deep technical or operational expertise.
 You might be a scientist, engineer, researcher, ex-founder, startup operator, or domain specialist.
 Whether you're working at a lab, at a company, between ventures, or simply exploring what's next, if you've ever wanted to understand how early-stage deep tech companies get funded, and have ideas about what should be built, we'd love to meet you.
-In terms of level of experience, past fellows have typically either had a Masters or PhD, and/or at least a few years of work experience.
+In terms of level of experience, past fellows have typically either had a Master's or PhD, and/or at least a few years of work experience.

 Fellows must be based in the US or Canada, and your schedule should be flexible enough that you can join 5-10 hours of pitches and meetings each week during Pacific business hours.
 We will email you about new pitch meetings 12-48 hours out, so the program works well if your schedule is relatively flexible -- and not so well if it's not.